ywata/2018-AFP/assignment4.md

 Use GHC Generics and the `Parser` type defined in Exercise 2, together with any auxiliary combinators that you need, to define a *generic* `Parse` class.
 You may want to have a look at `Generic.Deriving.Show` to see how a generic `Show` instance can be derived.
+You may want to have a look at the `uuparsinglib`, `attoparsec` or `parsec` libraries for some inspiration on useful auxiliary functions that you may want to define.

 Writing a generic read for all possible constructs is not feasible, but try to cover as much of the language as you can.
 What cases cannot be handled without backtracking?